Line-up for Oct. 30th-Nov. 2nd, 2020 Online

-Dedicated to the vision of inner world peace, Yasha is an MC, polymath, and founder of Worldchangers Organization 501(c)3 and its Eight Limbs initiatives.
-As an initiate of both the Inayati-Maimuni Order and the Intertribal Altar, he leads ceremonial rites of passage and interprets dreams.
-Yasha is also authorized to facilitate T’ai Chi, Breathwork, Zikr, and meditation.
-Having studied World Wisdom Traditions at Naropa University, Yasha is now enrolled in a PhD program for Jungian Depth Psychology at Pacifica Graduate Institute.
-Since early childhood, Yasha has traveled the world, while actively receiving and sharing interspiritual practices and initiatic traditions.
+Dedicated to the vision of inner world peace, Yasha is an MC, polymath, and founder of Worldchangers Organization 501(c)3 and its Eight Limbs initiatives — which include HeartFire Festival, Trismegistus Academy, and the HauxHouse Land-Based Community Center.
+As a student of the Universal Initiatic College and an initiate of both the Inayati-Maimuni Order and the Intertribal Altar, Yasha leads ceremonial rites of passage and interprets dreams.
+He has also been traditionally trained and authorized to facilitate T’ai Chi, Breathwork, Zikr, and meditation.
+Having studied World Wisdom Traditions at Naropa University, Yasha is now completing his PhD in Jungian Psychology at Pacifica Graduate Institute.
+Since his earliest childhood memories, Yasha has been traveling all over the world, while actively receiving and sharing interspiritual practices and initiatic traditions.

 Learn More: lucidlifecare.com

 Nirete’s path to earth-based healing and the wisdom practices of indigenous peoples began at an early age.
 Now, after owning a yoga and dance studio, traveling to 25 countries, and studying various healing modalities and movement practices, Nirete has learned that we are most able to heal when our mind, body, and spirit are immersed in an environment that promotes healing.
 She has apprenticed and earned certifications in disciplines such as Yoga, meditation, and traditional Thai Massage.
 Nirete is now enrolled in a Masters of Science and Oriental Medicine degree program, where she is continuing to deepen her study of Oriental Medicine.